The Dwarfie Stane – talking Trolld, echoes and cliffside caves

 By Sigurd Towrie

-And so we’ve reached the start the second article having seen no mention of the eponymous dwarf.
+We’ve reached the second Dwarfie Stane article and there’s been no mention of the eponymous dwarf?

 It is only in the 19th century that we start seeing this character becoming firmly attached to the Dwarfie Stane (in the written records at least).